 “An acoustic guitar master” –Stage And Studio

 Eric Skye has performed live on morning television for NBC and FOX, has been featured on National Public Radio, Public Radio International, and performed on many live radio broadcasts all over the United States.
-Skye has been featured in magazines such as Guitar Player, Fretboard Journal, Premier Guitar, Acoustic Guitar, Guitar World, Jazziz, Jazz Improv, 20th Century Guitar, Acoustic (UK), Akustik Gitarree (Germany), The Guitar Note, The Guitar Bench, and recently on the cover of Acoustic Guitar in China.
-Eric has played all over the United States, at such notable venues as Yoshi’s in San Francisco, Club Passim in Boston, The Freight And Salvage in Berkeley, the Rio Theater in Santa Cruz, the Alberta Rose Theater in Portland Oregon.
+Skye has been featured in magazines such as Guitar Player, Premier Guitar, Fretboard Journal, Acoustic Guitar, Guitar World, Jazziz, Jazz Improv, 20th Century Guitar, Acoustic (UK), Akustik Gitarree (Germany), The Guitar Note, The Guitar Bench, and was on the cover of Acoustic Guitar in China.
+Eric has played all over the United States, including such notable venues as Yoshi’s in San Francisco, Club Passim in Boston, The Freight And Salvage in Berkeley, the Rio Theater in Santa Cruz, the Alberta Rose Theater in Portland Oregon.
 Plus he is a regular at the NAMM shows in both Los Angeles and Nashville.
-Skye has played at the Healdsburg Guitar Festival, and the Fretboard Journal Summit.
-In 2011 Eric was bestowed the rare honor of having the renowned Santa Cruz Guitar Company release a signature model guitar, the 00-skye
+Skye has played at the Healdsburg Guitar Festival, the Fretboard Journal Summit, and other guitar festivals and gatherings.
+In 2011 Eric was bestowed the rare honor of having the renowned Santa Cruz Guitar Company release a signature model guitar, the 00-skye which has gone on to become one of the company’s best selling guitars.

-Eric has three other albums that are currently out of print.
-Slow Moving Dog was an acoustic funk album featuring Eric’s small 00 sized acoustic guitar, accompanied by upright bass and drums.
+Skye also has four previous releases that are currently out of print.
+In 2011 Eric Skye also releases a performance DVD tittle On The Sonoma Coast.
+In 2010 Skye released Slow Moving Dog, an acoustic groove album featuring Eric’s small 00 sized acoustic guitar, accompanied by upright bass and drums.
 Eric first two records were solo steelstring acoustic jazz guitar.
-For Lulu – a collection of improvisational solo standards, plus a few well-received originals.
-Eric’s first album, Acoustic Jazz Guitar Solos, was signed to a small label and distributed throughout the United States, selling well, and receiving much airplay and critical acclaim.
+For Lulu was a collection of improvisational solo standards, plus a few well-received originals.
+Eric’s first album, Acoustic Jazz Guitar Solos, was signed to a jazz label and distributed throughout the United States, selling well, and receiving much airplay and critical acclaim.